mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 **Benchmark owner** — prep container, script container, reference model asset, then the benchmark itself with **Skip Compatibility Tests selected**.
-That flag is not optional: the script container's grader fetches its weights from HuggingFace, and MedPerf gives a local-medium run no network, so a compatibility test cannot pass.
+That flag is not optional: the run relays prompts from the benchmark service, and MedPerf gives a local-medium run no network, so a compatibility test cannot pass.
 It is recorded on the benchmark, so it also skips the test at both association steps.

 | field | value |
 | --- | --- |